 “Recognised by The Legal 500 as a “rising star” “headed for the very top” and by Who’s Who Legal as a Global Elite Thought Leader for Asset Recovery and Commercial Litigation, Jon specialises in high-value, complex international commercial disputes with particular expertise in civil fraud, enforcement and asset recovery.
-Chambers & Partners describes Jon as “incredibly impressive” and “an incredible tactician”.
+Chambers & Partners recognises Jon amongst the top 20 global practitioners for Asset Tracing & Recovery, and describes him as “incredibly impressive” and “an incredible tactician”.
 The Legal 500 has called Jon a “bright young gun with a shrewd mind and a calm approach” stating that there is “complete trust and faith in Jon’s advice and his expertise”.

 Jon has wide-ranging experience of commercial disputes including contractual, shareholder, corporate, banking and insolvency matters.
 He has particular expertise in matters involving civil fraud, enforcement and asset recovery (including both commercial and sovereign debt), and he has obtained a number of ground-breaking orders in this regard.